Legion204/Legion204/README.md

 <div>
  <h2>About Me</h2>
- <p>Hi, I'm Riyad!
-I am a passionate React frontend web developer with a knack for creating dynamic and responsive web applications.
-With a strong foundation in JavaScript and a keen eye for design, I strive to deliver seamless user experiences and efficient, maintainable code.</p>
+ <p>Hello!
+I'm Riyad, a computer science student with a strong passion for front-end development.
+My coding journey commenced in mid 2023, and since then, I have been dedicated to refining my skills and creating engaging user interfaces.

+My interest in development sparked from a curiosity about how web technologies operate.
+This curiosity propelled me to delve deeply into HTML, CSS, and JavaScript.
+Now, as an emerging front-end developer, I'm eager to explore the vast realm of web development, particularly with a keen interest in React.</p>
 </div>

  <h2 align="left">My skills</h2>